-The Kennebec Land Trust (KLT), a Maine non-profit corporation, works cooperatively with landowners and communities to conserve the forests, shorelands, fields, and wildlife that define central Maine.
-KLT protects land permanently, offers opportunities for people to learn about and enjoy the natural world, and works with partners to support sustainable forestry and farming.
+The Kennebec Land Trust (KLT), a Maine non-profit corporation, works cooperatively with landowners and communities to conserve the forests, lakes, streams, wetlands, fields, and wildlife that help define central Maine.
+KLT protects land permanently, offers access to conserved properties, provides opportunities for people to learn about and enjoy the natural world, and works with partners to support sustainable forestry and farming.

 KLT has provided over thirty years of conservation work in the Kennebec River and Lakes Region.
-Thanks to the generous contributions and support of more than 1,100 household members and business partners, dedicated volunteers, board members, and staff, it has experienced three decades of significant growth and has developed a reputation as a conservation leader in its 412,000 acres service region.
+Thanks to the generous contributions and support of more than 1,100 household members and business partners, dedicated volunteers, board members, and staff, it has experienced three decades of significant growth and has developed a reputation as a conservation leader in its 413,000 acres service region.
 It has received state-wide and regional recognition and awards for its dedication to conserve land for its many community benefits including public use and recreation.
 KLT has always been, and always will be, committed to taking care of the lands it conserves.